groovey/Workflow/README.md

 Workflow
 ========

-Some of the most command configuration, settings and process that will speed up your current workflow.
-Fire up your command prompt and execute the command.
+Most common configuration settings and processes that will speed up your current workflow.

 ## Bash Alias